Simplifying Textured Triangle Meshes in the Wild: Related Work

-\paragraph{Beyond Appearance Preservation} Mesh simplification has also been studied in the context of preserving simulation-related properties, such as preserving acoustic transfer \cite{LiFZ15}, spectral properties \cite{LiuJO19, ChenLJL20, KerosS23, LescoatLTJBO20}, intrinsic geometry \cite{LiuGCSJC23, Shoemaker23}, and the dynamic behavior of physics-based simulations \cite{KharevychMOD09, Matusik15, ChenLMK17, ChenBWD018}.
-When trained jointly with a machine learning model, one could even tailor a simplification for the underlying task, such as mesh classification \cite{HanockaHFGFC19, LudwigTC23}.
+\paragraph{Beyond Appearance Preservation} Mesh simplification has also been studied in the context of preserving properties related to computation and simulation, such as preserving acoustic transfer \cite{LiFZ15}, spectral properties \cite{LiuJO19, ChenLJL20, KerosS23, LescoatLTJBO20}, intrinsic geometric quantities \cite{LiuGCSJC23, Shoemaker23}, and the dynamic behavior of physics-based simulations \cite{KharevychMOD09, Matusik15, ChenLMK17, ChenBWD018}.
+When trained jointly with a machine learning model, one could even tailor-made a simplification for the underlying task, such as mesh classification \cite{HanockaHFGFC19, LudwigTC23}.
 These methods serve as fundamental building blocks to obtain a coarse approximation for a simulation.
 But if one aims to build a multilevel solver that requires to transfer signals across resolutions \cite{GuskovSS99}, an important ingredient is to compute correspondences across the decimation hierarchy.
-This motivation stimulated several works on computing correspondences across hierarchy by an \emph{intrinsic} mapping for each local decimation \cite{LeeSSCD98, KhodakovskyLS03, LiuKCAJ20, LiuZBJ21, LiuGCSJC23} or by maintaining a bijective map with \emph{extrinsic} projection \cite{JiangSZP20, JiangZHSZP21}.
+Such a motivation has stimulated several works on computing correspondences across hierarchy by computing an \emph{intrinsic} mapping for each local decimation \cite{LeeSSCD98, KhodakovskyLS03, LiuKCAJ20, LiuZBJ21, LiuGCSJC23} or by maintaining a bijective map with \emph{extrinsic} projection \cite{JiangSZP20, JiangZHSZP21}.
 With such correspondences, one can then build hierarchical solvers for scalable computation \cite{LiuZBJ21, ZhangDFJJK22,WiersmaNEH23, Zhang23}.

-Our method for texture transfer is an instance of simplification that maintains correspondences.
-But the key difference is that our input may contain non-manifold structures and our method is designed to introduce topological changes.
-These cases prevent us from leveraging existing mesh parameterization to ensure e.g. bijectivity with low distortion.
-We thus fall back to a progressive closest point projection, as detailed in \refsec{transfer_textures}, for transferring textures.